Excerpt 5, A Throne for Rabble

 Jason shouldered past the crowds outside a fishmonger’s stall on the edge of Wool Street, watching and listening to the life of a city he hadn’t known for two years.
 Soot-faced peasant men and women clogged the cobblestone streets, seeming to burst forth from narrow alleyways and tilting houses in every direction.
-A vendor bellowed prices for onions and leeks, fresh onions and leeks at less than half the price, as a greasy-haired mother haggled an apple seller, women dumped jets of slop from high windows, and an apron-clad man chased after boys naked as their naming-days.
+A vendor bellowed prices for onions and leeks, fresh onions and leeks at less than half the price, as a greasy-haired mother haggled an apple seller, women dumped jets of slop from high windows, and an apron-clad man chased after boys naked as their birthdays.
 Wagons rattled up and down Iron Street, splattering the unlucky with refuse.

-Through it all strode the bastard prince and his men.
 Even in old age, the Grand Inquisitor inspired enough terror to clear a path for them that moved with their feet; their armed guard followed on all sides, hands on their sword hilts.

 Jason regretted his choice of wares for the return journey.
 His bright-colored silks drew curious and envious eyes.
 Always have I felt a stranger in this kingdom, the bastard thought as he felt their stares, and nothing changes today.

 Kerflue half-turned his head.
 “Does Southpoint seem the same as you remembered her, my lord?”